Bl1ndBeholder/pokemon-saves/README.md

 ### In Emulators

 #### Game Boy / GBC / GBA (mGBA)
-1. Download a save from this repo (`.sav`).
+1. Download a save from this repo (`.sav / .gci / *`).
+2. please note 3ds save files are called "main". the archived saves are named "ddmmyyyyhhmm".
-2. Rename the file to match your ROM’s name (e.g., `Pokemon-Emerald.sav`).
+3. Rename the file to match your ROM’s name (e.g., `Pokemon-Emerald.sav`).
-3. Place it in the same folder as your ROM.
+4. Place it in the same folder as your ROM.
-4. mGBA will automatically load the save.
+5. mGBA will automatically load the save.

 ---